numaxlab/nova-ckeditor5-classic/README.md

 CKEditor5Classic::make('Content')->withFiles('public');
 ```

+If you want to change the Editor's settings, you can do so

 And also, in your `app/Console/Kernel.php` file, you should register a [daily job](https://laravel.com/docs/5.7/scheduling) to prune any stale attachments from the pending attachments table and storage: